- Written by Dr.Mehmet Demircioglu

 I wrote separately about whether 3000 grafts are enough for a hair transplant because patients search this number constantly.
 My answer is always individual.
 The donor area should decide what is safe, and the recipient area should decide what is useful.

 The crown can be more demanding than patients expect.
 It has a swirl pattern, a larger surface area than it first appears, and a tendency to continue thinning over time.
 It can consume many grafts while giving less immediate visual impact than the frontal hairline.
-Do not read this as the crown should be ignored.
-It means it needs planning carefully.
+This does not mean the crown should be ignored.
+It means the crown needs careful planning.

 When a patient has both frontal loss and crown thinning, I usually discuss priorities.
 The frontal frame often changes the face more strongly.
 The crown matters too, especially from above and behind, but it may need a staged plan.
 If the donor area is limited, trying to fully cover the crown too early can weaken the entire strategy.